 Let’s say you sprain your ankle… what do you do?

 RICE (rest, ice, compression, elevation) and anti-inflammatories, of course!
-Um, well, no. I’m going to challenge your mother or father’s go-to fix and tell you to just R, within reason; C, within reason; and E, within reason.
+Um, well, no. I’m going to challenge your mother or father’s go-to fix for injury treatment and tell you to just R, within reason; C, within reason; and E, within reason.
 That’s right, I said to ditch the ice and anti-inflammatories!

 You’re probably saying, “but if I’m in pain, I’ll still use the ice and anti-inflammatories and just take care of the injury”.
 I still advise you not to, and this is why:

-Moral of the story: I would rethink going immediately to ice and anti-inflammatories to “heal” your injury.
-Instead, I would recommend protecting the joint, performing small painless movements to facilitate blood flow, elevate if the injury is very painful, exercising in a pool (if possible), using Tylenol if you REALLY need to decrease pain (Tylenol is a pain reliever, but not a strong anti-inflammatory), and as always, see your favorite Physical Therapist to improve and speed up healing time!
+I would rethink going immediately to ice and anti-inflammatories to “heal” your injury.
+Instead, I would recommend protecting the joint, performing small painless movements to facilitate blood flow, elevate if the injury is very painful, exercising in a pool (if possible), using Tylenol if you REALLY need to decrease pain (Tylenol is a pain reliever, but not a strong anti-inflammatory).